 However, it is essential for people to take into account the type of MS medication they are using, and its interaction, if any, with their chosen contraceptive.

 A woman should speak to her doctor about the options.

 Many women with MS experience difficulties relating to arousal, response, and orgasm during sex.
 There is no available treatment for this, but there are things that can help.

-Doctors will look at the risks posed to the mother and the baby when advising on whether or not to continue taking medication.
+Doctors will look at the risks to the mother and the baby when advising on whether or not to continue taking medication.

 Pregnancy and MS symptoms

 Some symptoms can worsen during pregnancy.